ctlab/metafx/README.md

 * If you want to use `metafx metaspades` pipeline, you will also need [SPAdes](https://cab.spbu.ru/software/spades/) software.
 Please follow their [installation instructions](https://github.com/ablab/spades#sec2) (not recommended for first-time use).

 Scripts have been tested under *Ubuntu 18.04 LTS*, *Ubuntu 20.04 LTS*, *macOS 11 Big Sur*, and *macOS 12 Monterey*, and should generally work on Linux/macOS.

+Multiple cores can be used to speed up computations.

+Required RAM grows linearly with the size of the input dataset.
+Hard drive space for intermediate computations and results also growth linearly.
+For example, to process 12GB dataset in [tutorial](https://github.com/ctlab/metafx/wiki/MetaFX-tutorial) we used 16GB disk space, 8GB RAM, and 6 threads, which took 1 hour to process.

 ## Running instructions